 With my review updated to reflect the current state of My Hero Academia as per its fourth season, I figured it’d be a good idea to also check out the franchise’s second movie.
-I was fairly disappointed with Two Heroes, but this one takes a very different direction, even if that doesn’t bring much success either.
+I was fairly disappointed with Two Heroes, but Heroes Rising sought to take a very different direction.

-The premise of this film is that the students of U.A.
+The premise of Heroes Rising is that the students of U.A.
 Class 1-A are doing an extra training course where they get to operate a hero agency on a remote island, filled with idyllic countrysides and a vacation resort.
 The lone hero protecting the area has retired, so the heroes-in-training fill in for him until a professional replacement is found.

 Naturally, their work is incredibly laid back.
-They help the locals with little chores and work as lifeguards on the beach, so it’s a vacation for them as well.
-This quiet peace is then shattered when a group of villains comes to the island with their eyes set on a young boy with a powerful quirk they want to abuse.
+They help the locals with little chores and work as lifeguards on the beach, so it’s more of a vacation for them as well.
+This quiet peace is then shattered when a group of villains comes to the island with their eyes set on a young boy with a powerful quirk.
 The island is turned into a warzone as the students desperately try to muster a defense against this invasion.

 Still, overpowered villains do lend themselves to some good spectacle and Heroes Rising scores points for focusing on the entirety of class 1-A. All the characters get things to do throughout the movie’s 3 major segments, such as Tentacole using his wide body to protect people from deadly projectiles.
 He’s such a minor side-character, but I am betting his scenes here will earn him some more love from the fanbase.
 The third segment of the movie is the most exciting, as the U.A. kids come with a prepared plan to catch the villains off-guard that utilizes everyone’s abilities in clever ways.
 Certainly impressive after seeing them get so easily overwhelmed earlier.